decanTyme/os-chatbot-client/README.md

 OS Activity 3: Process Implementation, Client-Side Codebase
 =========================

 Simple implementation of client-server communication for the client-side interface.
 When run in the command line,<sup>[1](#fn-jarfile)</sup> it accepts two arguments, `address` and `port`.
-When not specified, it will default to `127.0.0.1` and `6013` respectively.
+When not specified, the user will be manually asked on runtime.  the default `address` and `port` is `127.0.0.1` and `6013` respectively.
 Runs indefinitely until the `exit` keyword is received back from the server.

 Example console execute:

 <blockquote>
 <pre>
-java -jar chatbot-client.jar 127.0.0.1 5500
+java -jar chatbot-client.jar --address 127.0.0.1 -p 5500
 </pre>
 </blockquote>